Toy, Retail

 Dragons Trading

-UX Designer, UX Researcher
+UX Researcher

 May 2023 - Aug 2023

-Dragons Trading is a small local business based in California, United States that sells toys and figures—primarily Funko!
+Dragons Trading is a small local B2C business based in California, United States that sells toys and figures—primarily Funko!
 POP & Banpresto products.
 Since they are a small business operating in a highly competitive space, they are interested in expanding their customer base through their website.

-Project Scope
+Scope

 User Impressions